hortonew/monitoring-lab/README.md

 4. Hashicorp Vault
 5. A custom rust application that writes fake weather data into Influxdb
 6. A custom go application that load tests Vault (and the performance data is logged to Influxdb via the Telegraf input)
+7. A custom python application that runs Playwright to do synthetic monitoring of some of the applications.
-7. Prometheus, using the blackbox_exporter to check HTTP status on a few endpoints
+8. Prometheus, using the blackbox_exporter to check HTTP status on a few endpoints
-8. Unleash, for feature flags
+9. Unleash, for feature flags

 ## ⚠️ Warning